JCyberAI/voriseon/README.md

 # voriseon
-This  is homework #1 from my Full Stack Certification program

 What i am tasked to do is play a developer role in a real world situation.
 The real world situation in this HW assignment is for the developer to assist a company who submits a ticket for assistance on their website's code.